tbs-sct-adsasd/data_science_talks-presentations_science_donnees/README.md

 These files are in support of the Data Science Talks series at the Treasury Board of Canada Secretariat.
 Each folder corresponds to a talk, and contains corresponding notebooks, slides and code.
 Issues and Pull Requests welcome!

 ## Schedule
-* **AI Fairness**: Monday September 30<sup>th</sup> 2019
-  - Join us for an introduction and discussion into fairness in AI and analytics
-  - 90 Elgin 2023, 11:00 AM - 12:00 PM
 * **Protected B Data Science Virtual Machine**: Friday October 25<sup>th</sup> 2019
   - We are excited to present updates and tools on the Protected B Data Science Virtual Machine
   - 219 Laurier 5002, 10:00 AM - 12:00 AM